Thephelpster/CI_PP2_RPSLS/README.md

 https://fonts.google.com/specimen/Comfortaa
 https://fonts.google.com/specimen/Nanum+Gothic

-* W3schools - for js script ideas and help
+* W3schools - for JS ideas and help
 https://www.w3schools.com/jsref/met_document_queryselector.asp

 * Favicon.io - for converting the logo into a favicon https://favicon.io/

-* EmailJS - for the js and tutorial for linking a contact form with js https://www.emailjs.com/docs/tutorial/overview/
+* EmailJS - for the JS and tutorial for linking a contact form with JS https://www.emailjs.com/docs/tutorial/overview/

 # Acknowledgements
-This has been a far more challenging build as it took me a lot long to get to grips with JS and testing the elements to amke sure they all worked as I wanted them to.
+This has been a far more challenging build as it took me a lot longer to get to grips with JS and testing the elements to make sure they all worked as I wanted them to.
 I restarted this project twice before finally getting to this version but in the end it has helped me understand JS a lot better than before starting this project.

-I'd like to thank these people who gave me all the help and support i needed to finish and make this project look as good as it does.
+I'd like to thank these people who gave me all the help and support I needed to finish and make this project look as good as it does.

 * Mo Shami, my mentor, for all the guidance, help and advice.
 * Kate Cleal, my partner, for designing the 404 page image, the logo image, the game buttons and being my spell checker for all the text and giving me the time to be able to complete this project.